 The stories of Australian winter sports are also revealed through the collections, which are rarely told outside of Olympic successes despite a history of participation and competition dating back to the mid-19th century.

 NAMA is an accredited museum and has a collection policy to guide the areas in which it collects.
 We are always interested in items that you may have that could be included in the NAMA collection.
 Where possible we aim to collect items that are in good condition and come with a strong story relating to their use.
-Though this does not apply to library, film and archival material.
+Though the need for a good story does not apply to library, film, photographic and archival material.

 If you have something you think might be of interest to NAMA please be aware that all items we are offered are accepted provisionally until we can assess them.

-Please contact us via firstname.lastname@example.org if you are interested in donating material to the collection.
+Please contact us via firstname.lastname@example.org or using the button below if you are interested in donating material to the collection.